jchai01/jchai01/content/posts/slovenia-maribor.md

 series = []
 +++

-Welcome to first travel blog!
+Welcome to my first travel blog!
 The friends I travel with are the type to post like 1 pathetic photo after traveling in Turkey for a week:

 ![turkey](/images/turkey.webp)